-Have you imagined walking in the groceries with a family member or a loved one and suddenly you caught them stealing?
+Have you imagined walking in the groceries with your family member or a loved-one and suddenly you caught them stealing?
 Have you seen somebody who looked rich but they sneakily steal an item and didn’t pay for it?
-This is how kleptomaniacs behave.
-Kleptomania, also known as Klopemania, is defined as an impulse control disorder where the person has the inability to control or refrain himself from stealing items other than personal or financial gains.
+These are some common instances where kleptomaniacs behave.
+Kleptomania also known as Klopemania is defined as an impulse control disorder wherein the person has the inability to control himself or refrain from stealing items other than personal or financial gains.
 Most of these behaviors happen during late adolescent and young adulthood years, happening more in women than in men.
 The condition was highly sensationalized because some famous Hollywood stars were caught or known to be doing such behaviors.

-- Promoting awareness or assisting the individual to recognize the signs and symptoms.
+- Promoting awareness or assisting the individual recognize the signs and symptoms.
 It is helpful to know the signs, symptoms including behaviors that a kleptomaniac manifests.
-Some of them are anxiety leading to theft, depression, gratifying feelings after a theft, stealing without planning and developing remorse after committing it.
+Some of them are: anxiety leading to theft, depression, gratifying feelings after theft, stealing without planning and developing remorse after committing it.
 Identifying triggers is also significant.
-There are underlying issues that a kleptomaniac is battling with such as anxiety, depression or feelings of inadequacy that are left unresolved.
+There are underlying issues that a kleptomaniac is battling such as anxiety, depression or feelings of inadequacy that are left unresolved.
 Helping them identify these predisposing factors would mean the root cause will be eliminated.
-Equipping oneself with the knowledge and available resources that can be utilized about kleptomania is essential.
+Equipping oneself of the knowledge and available resources that can be utilized about kleptomania.

 - Keep a diary or journal to record events pertaining to kleptomania.
-Write down the date, place, object stolen, and the trigger factor that can lead to such behavior.
-This way, the person will be able to review and reflect on the stealing episodes that he/she has done and might help in the plan of not doing it again.
+Write down the date, place, object stolen, and the trigger factor that lead to such behavior.
+This way, the person will be able to review and reflect on the episodes that he/she has done stealing and will help in the plan of not doing it again.

 - Approach them in a very calm, non-judgmental and helpful manner.
-Let them feel that you are there to help them avoid getting into problems or legal troubles.
+Let them feel that you are there to help them avoid getting into problems or legal trouble.
 Explain the consequences of their actions.
 You can emphasize that it may lead to arrest, loss of a job and trust issues.
-The advice of Michelle Overman LMFT is: “If you or someone you love is exhibiting these symptoms, it is best to seek a diagnosis and treatment.”

 - Suggest the variety of treatment choices that can help them.
-According to psychiatrists, kleptomania can be a psychological condition originating from obsessive-compulsive disorders and it requires professional help.
-As such, kleptomaniacs may attend therapies specific to help and manage their condition.
-Examples of these therapies are behavior modification therapy, family therapy, cognitive behavior therapy and psychodynamics.
-They can also talk to a psychologist who can diagnose and suggest other treatment modalities.
-Also, support groups can be very beneficial.
+According to psychiatrists, kleptomania can be a psychological condition originating from obsessive-compulsive disorders and will be requiring professional help.
+As such, kleptomaniacs may then require attending therapies specific to help and manage their conditions.
+Some of these therapies are behavior modification therapy, family therapy, cognitive behavior therapy and psychodynamics.
+Talking to a psychologist who can diagnose and suggest other treatment modalities.
+Also, support groups can be beneficial.
 This is where they can see compassion and encouragement for a successful recovery.

 - Encourage the person to choose a hobby to occupy his time.
 In that way, he can divert his impulses into a more productive activity.
-They can focus their energy on making crafts, discovering new hobbies they have never tried before, or meeting a new set of people that can inspire them to discover new things.
+They can focus their energy into making crafts, discovering new hobbies they have never tried before or meeting new set people that can inspire them to discover new things.
 Emphasize to them that gaining focus and being an asset in the community will do them more good.
-Paul Dalton, LPCC says “Treatment for chronic impulsivity includes medication and therapy to curb impulses.”

-Creating a non-judgmental, compassionate and helpful attitude around kleptomaniacs is therefore vital into resolving their condition.
+Therefore, creating a non-judgmental, compassionate and helpful attitude around kleptomaniacs are vital into resolving this condition.
 It is also very important that we actively make them feel that we are involved in their process of overcoming this.
-There must be consistent communication regarding their development and keeping track of their progress.
+A consistent communication regarding their development and keeping track of their progress.
 Overcoming this battle is a team effort.